Chocobozzz/PeerTube/support/doc/translation.md

  * Create an account: https://weblate.framasoft.org/accounts/register/
  * Validate your email and follow the link sent
- * Create your password (keep the `Current password` field empty) and setup your account
+ * Create your password (keep the `Current password` field empty) and set up your account
  * To translate the PeerTube web, visit the PeerTube project page: https://weblate.framasoft.org/projects/peertube/
  * To translate the PeerTube mobile application, visit the PeerTube App project page: https://weblate.framasoft.org/projects/peertube-app/
  * Choose the file and the locale you want to translate